thibaut-neoledge/azure-docs.fr-fr/articles/virtual-machines/virtual-machines-windows-portal-create-fqdn.md

 <properties
-   pageTitle="Créer un nom de domaine complet pour une machine virtuelle dans le portail Azure | Microsoft Azure" description="Apprenez à créer un nom de domaine complet pour une machine virtuelle Resource Manager dans le portail Azure." services="virtual-machines-windows" documentationCenter="" authors="iainfoulds"
+   pageTitle="Create FQDN for a VM in Azure portal | Microsoft Azure" description="Learn how to create a Fully Qualified Domain Name or FQDN for a Resource Manager based virtual machine in the Azure portal." services="virtual-machines-windows" documentationCenter="" authors="iainfoulds"